-Listed below are the Authority's principal steps in the EIR process, with the most recent actions appearing first:
+Listed below are the Authority's principal steps in the EIR process which supported the Board’s adoption of the 2021 Adopted CEQA Project, with the most recent actions appearing first:

 The Authority, acting as lead agency under CEQA, prepared the Final EIR for the Valley Link Project, which it released on April 30, 2021.
 The Final EIR can be accessed here.